Senior Leadership Committee

 Email address: eocallag@nd.edu

-Major(s)/Minor(s): Biological Sciences major with a minor in Compassionate Care in Medicine
+Major(s)/Minor(s): Biology with a minor in Compassionate Care In Medicine

 Post-graduation plans: Medical School